 While these insights can help businesses make better decisions for process improvement, they can understand how their processes work in real life and identify the root causes of problems and deviations.

-For example, Siemens has integrated process mining into many of its business processes from purchasing and ordering logistics through to production, order handling and customer delivery.
+For example, Siemens has integrated1 process mining into many of its business processes, from purchasing and ordering logistics to production, order handling and customer delivery.
 As a result, the company could observe their actual processes in real-time and track down the manual procedures and inefficiencies.
-By understanding their processes, Siemens eliminated process deviations and identified automation opportunities in ordering channels.
+Siemens eliminated process deviations and identified automation opportunities in ordering channels by understanding their processes.

-One of the main reasons why RPA initiatives fail is to choose the wrong processes for automation.
+One of the main reasons RPA initiatives fail is choosing the wrong processes for automation.
 PwC indicates that even an RPA proof of concept often takes 4-6 months instead of the expected 4-6 weeks.
-This mostly happens because the process chosen for automation is too complicated, and in no way in a suitable state for RPA implementation.
+That mostly happens because the process chosen for automation is too complicated and in no way suitable for RPA implementation.

-Thus, it is vital to identify the correct processes to automate so that businesses can avoid the time-consuming and costly restructuring of RPA.
-Considering that RPA is an expensive solution to deploy, and a misplaced investment may not pay itself back, businesses should be careful.
-Processes that can be easily automated with RPA are:
+Thus, it is vital to identify the correct processes to automate with RPA so that businesses can avoid the time-consuming and costly restructuring of RPA.
+A misplaced RPA investment may not pay itself back.
+Processes that RPA can easily automate include: